GiridharChowdhary/DATA1202/README.md

 # DATA 1202

-# DEMOSTRATION OS USING A GITHUB
+# DEMOSTRATION OF USING A GITHUB
   Being a student in Data Analytics course, in this project I am going to use the Github for the first time to understand the fundamentals of the tool

 # PREREQUISITES